 Delaware County 4-H has an outstanding horse program.
-We offer educational clinics, shows, horse bowl & hippology, public presentations, a holiday party, and more.
+We offer educational clinics, shows, horse bowl & hippology, public presentations, an awards party, and more.

 ANIMAL OWNERSHIP & REGISTRATION GUIDELINES – Horses must be owned/leased by June 15